ObjSplat: Geometry-Aware Gaussian Surfels for Active Object Reconstruction: Experiments

 \subsubsection{Datasets and Scenarios}

 \paragraph{Simulation} We utilize 16 diverse models from the Google Scanned Objects (GSO) dataset~\cite{downs2022google}, which offers high-quality ground-truth models, selected for their challenging attributes such as thin structures, hollow geometries, and fine-grained textures (see Fig.\ref{fig:experimental_platforms}).
 Each object is normalized to fit within a bounding box diagonal of [0.1, 0.35]~m.
-Following prior work~\cite{pan2024integrating}, a simulated RGB-D camera with a resolution of $1280 \times 720$, a field of view of $90^\circ \times 65^\circ$, and a depth sensing range of [0.1, 3.0]\,m is mounted on the robot end-effector.
+Following prior work~\cite{pan2024integrating}, a simulated RGB-D camera with a resolution of $1280 \times 720$ and a depth sensing range of [0.1, 3.0]\,m is mounted on the robot end-effector.
 All methods are initialized from an identical pose to ensure fair comparison.

-\paragraph{Real-world} We select four challenging objects to assess robustness: (1) a \texttt{Sika Deer} sculpture, featuring complex geometry and fine details; (2) a \texttt{Fu Hao Owl Zun} replica, characterized by complex geometric topology yet exhibiting a relatively uniform texture; and (3) \texttt{Sancai Horse} and \texttt{Pottery Figure} replicas, both distinguished by their intricate patterns and rich, high-frequency textural details.
+\paragraph{Real-world} For hardware deployment, the system is executed on an Elfin-05 robotic arm equipped with a calibrated industrial vision system, which consists of an Ainstec fringe-projection structured-light 3D camera for precise depth acquisition and a Galaxy industrial camera for synchronized RGB imaging at a resolution of $1920 \times 1200$.
+Using this platform, we select four challenging objects to assess robustness: (1) a \texttt{Sika Deer} sculpture, featuring complex geometry and fine details; (2) a \texttt{Fu Hao Owl Zun} replica, characterized by complex geometric topology yet exhibiting a relatively uniform texture; and (3) \texttt{Sancai Horse} and \texttt{Pottery Figure} replicas, both distinguished by their intricate patterns and rich, high-frequency textural details.